Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 ## 6. Anomaly score

-Equipment anomalies and health trend means the results from the most recent evaluation run.
+`Detected anomalies over time` means the results from the most recent evaluation run.
 These results provide information about anomalous behavior that occurred over the past 300 points.

 Use the slider to zoom in on a particular event.